And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 And it's really reflective of life's lessons.

-There's a picture that a friend of mine, Keith took of my daughter being really upset after she lost a tennis match when she was little.
+There's a picture that a friend of mine, Keith, took of my daughter being really upset after she lost a tennis match when she was little.

-Really, it's a great great picture.
+Really, it's a really great picture.

 I remember where it was and everything.